 A lush, well-maintained lawn can be the making of a garden.
 From time to time, though, it might need some extra care to keep it in peak condition.

-When lawns start to look a bit lacklustre, it’s amazing how quickly they respond to attention.
-Watering in the summer can turn a brown lawn green again.
-Spiking to aerate the trampled areas works wonders to get the grass growing, while raking out the dead growth can turn a thin, threadbare lawn back into a soft, green carpet.
+Watering in summer can turn a brown lawn green again.
+Spiking to aerate the trampled areas helps to get the grass growing again, while raking out dead growth can turn a thin, threadbare lawn back into a soft, green carpet.

 Use a pair of long-handled shears to define the edge of your lawn, and stop the grass growing into borders.
 It instantly neatens your garden, creating a very satisfying finish.
 Where the lawn has grown into the border, use a spade or half-moon edger to reshape it and create a shallow ‘moat’ or install permanent edging that the grass can’t cross.

 If you have a large lawn, invest in a wheeled lawn feeder for a fast and accurate job.
 Apply fertiliser to grass when rain is forecast, so that it gets washed down to the roots and to stop it burning the leaf blades.
 If it doesn’t rain, water the fertiliser in well.
 Your grass should look greener within a week.
 Lawns typically need a feed in spring and midsummer.

 Fill bare patches